Leadership

 ModelTypical scopeUpsideKey risk

-Agent governance is increasingly an infrastructure problem: identity, permissions, policy, and logs.
+Agent governance is infrastructure: identity, permissions, policy checks, and forensic-grade logs.

 # Example: lightweight eval harness output (CI step)